-Most people spend their lives focused on the Urgent things regardless of their importance.
-In business as in life it is extremely important to always ask yourself: “Am I doing this because it is truly important or am I doing this just because it is urgent?”
+We often spend our lives focused on the Urgent things instead of the Important things.
+In business as in life it is extremely important to ask yourself: “Am I doing this because it is truly important or am I doing this because it is urgent?”

 Fire fighting mode: Crises, real hard deadlines for important project, health & family emergencies, etc…

-The only way to reduce the time you spend in this quadrant is to be proactive and to spend more time on the important things BEFORE they become emergencies.
+The only way to reduce the time you spend in this quadrant is to be proactive and to spend more time on the important things BEFORE they become emergencies (see Quadrant 2 below).

 Quadrant 1 Example

 Quadrant 2 tasks are all about planning, prevention, capability improvement, relationship building, recognizing new opportunities, etc…